yuiseki/vector-tile-builder/README.md

 - /tmp
   - Temporary directory to leave the intermediate products behind

-## Build and Deploy vector tile maps to...
+## Build and Deploy vector tile maps on...

 ### GitHub Pages